 Serotonin syndrome is prevented by educating providers and patients.

 (Foong, et al, 2018)

-To prevent serotonin syndrome from occurring and to prevent fatalities from serotonin syndrome it is important to:
+To prevent serotonin syndrome and resulting fatalities, it is important to:

 - recognize signs and symptoms.

 - be familiar with drugs associated with serotonin syndrome.

 - seek emergency medical attention for severe symptoms.

 - report all prescribed, over-the-counter supplements and illicit drug use to treatment providers.